homermultitext/homermultitext.github.io/index.md

 ## HMT editions

-HMT editions follow an explicit abstract model.
+HMT editions follow an explicit abstract model, which we're beginning to describe [here](https://homermultitext.github.io/hmt-editing-principles).

 -   How to represent [HMT texts in XML](hmt-editors-guide)